Using prescription drugs to relieve anxiety or help with sleeping can cause dependence.

 Detoxification and rehabilitation

-Supportive care may include fluids given intravenously, drugs if blood pressure drops, and a ventilator if the person's breathing is weak.
+Supportive care may include fluids given intravenously, medications if blood pressure drops, and a ventilator if the person's breathing is weak.

 Benzodiazepines have an antidote, flumazenil, which can reverse a serious overdose.
 However, flumazenil can trigger benzodiazepine withdrawal and cause seizures in people who have taken benzodiazepines for a long time.
 Thus, doctors do not routinely give flumazenil for an overdose.